 Samuel M. Foster served as town supervisor in 1862.

 27 veterans from Caroga served in the Civil War.
-Most were part of the Roster of Company K of he 115th Regiment of Infantry.
+Most were part of the Roster of Company K of the 115th Regiment of Infantry.
 Nearly a third were wounded or died in Olustee, Florida in February 1864.
-Notably, Amos King joined the 54th Massachusetts Regiment, the first black regiment to fight in the Civil War, and he survived the assault on Fort Wagner on 1863-07-18.
+Notably, Amos King joined the 54th Massachusetts Regiment, the first black regiment to fight in the Civil War, and he survived the assault on Fort Wagner on July 18, 1863.

 On January 1, President Abraham Lincoln issued the Emancipation Proclamation, declaring freedom to more than 3.5 million enslaved African Americans in designated areas of the South.

 On April 9, General Robert E. Lee surrendered to General Ulysses S. Grant at the McLean House in Virginia.
 As news of Lee’s surrender reached Confederate forces across the South, they too surrendered.